AyyanYe/manage-landing-page/README.md

 This repository contains a landing page built for a client using HTML5, CSS3, VanillaJS, and Tailwind CSS.
 It serves as a nerfed working model for the original project.

+## Live View

+You can view the live version of the project here: [Live Demo](https://polite-melomakarona-d0136a.netlify.app/)

 ## Installation

 To set up the project and install dependencies (Tailwind), run the following command: